KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     -   [Grant figures](https://www.biorender.com/learn/better-grant-figures)
     -   [NIH Boot Camp](https://www.publichealth.columbia.edu/academics/non-degree-special-programs/professional-non-degree-programs/skills-health-research-professionals-sharp-training/nih-grant-writing)

-### Science communication
+### Science Communication

-As part of all team members development, Dr. Benjamin will host an annual presentation workshop.
-This will be tailored to the team member make-up.
-However, it will always include poster presentations (i.e., 60 sec, 5 min, 15 min) and oral presentations (i.e., 3 min, 10 min, or 45 min).
+As part of all team members' development, Dr. Benjamin will host an annual presentation workshop tailored to the team's composition.
+It will always include poster presentations (i.e., 60 seconds, 5 minutes, or 15 minutes) and oral presentations (i.e., 3 minutes, 10 minutes, or 45 minutes).
 It may also include job talks and general science communication.

 Before any major presentations, team members will be expected to practice with Dr. Benjamin during a [*one-on-one